-The leverage ratio decreased by 8.5% to 26.1% at 31 October 2022 (see template EU LR2 above).
-Tier 1 capital increased by US\$ 43mm as noted above while the leverage exposure measure increased by US\$ 1,795mm (↑ 36%).
-The main driver of the increase in the exposure measure was the above noted increase in SFT and corporate loan assets.
+The leverage ratio decreased by 11.6% to 14.5% at 31 October 2023 (see template EU LR2 above).
+Tier 1 capital increased by US\$ 70mm as noted above while the leverage exposure measure increased by US\$ 5,896mm (\uparrow 87%).
+The main driver of the increase in the exposure measure was the above noted increase in SFT, corporate loan and central government exposures.

-The Company manages the risk of excessive leverage through the use of a risk appetite metric which is presented to the Asset, Liability and Market Risk Committee ("ALCO") on a monthly basis and outlined in table 1 in section 3.2 below.
+The Company manages the risk of excessive leverage through the use of a risk appetite metric, as outlined in table 1 in section 3.2 below, which is presented monthly to the Asset, Liability and Market Risk Committee ("ALCO") and quarterly to the Board Risk Committee.